Pintaius/LDmergeFM/README.md

 **2021-03-09** =&gt; *Added assertion checks for better error reporting.
-Introduced arguments to accommodate other correlation file formats and change the calculation for effective sample size weights if desired.*
+Introduced arguments to accommodate other correlation file formats and change the calculation for effective sample size weights if desired.
+New basic heatmap output.*

 **2020-11-13** =&gt; *Upload of initial version with essential functionality.*